t9md/atom-vim-mode-plus/README.md

 # Important Note

 - You need to disable vim-mode to use vim-mode-plus, it can't work simultaneously.
 - Following pakages for official vim-mode won't work for vim-mode-plus.
 Why not work?
-Because service API name is different.Its easy to add support I believe.
+Because service API name is different.
+It's easy to add support I believe.
 Please report to each project.
   - [vim-mode-clipboard-plus](https://atom.io/packages/vim-mode-clipboard-plus)
   - [ex-mode](https://atom.io/packages/ex-mode)
   - [vim-surround](https://atom.io/packages/vim-surround): surround feature included vim-mode-plus.
   - [vim-mode-visual-block](https://atom.io/packages/vim-mode-visual-block): (this is my package) visual-block included in vim-mode-plus.
 - Scope for CSS selector and keymap is different from vim-mode, **not compatible**.
-- Internal code base is very different.Thus, issue, PRs should be directly sent to vim-mode-plus. **DONT** report vim-mode-plus's issue or PRs to official vim-mode.
+- Internal code base is very different.
+Thus, issue, PRs should be directly sent to vim-mode-plus. **DONT** report vim-mode-plus's issue or PRs to official vim-mode.

 # FAQ